-The race took place in the summer.
-We were fortunate that most of the time we were going through it, it was raining very hard.
+The race took place in the summer on a pretty hot day.
+I went with 2 other people and we were fortunate that most of the time we were going through it, it was raining very hard.
 This made the temperature outside much cooler.

 First we ran through a forest for about half a kilometer.
 Through that area, we had to walk through what smelled like manure but it was an obstacle where you climbed several hay bales and in between them was water.

 When we finished that part of the race, we ran for a little bit longer, then had to crawl through a muddy cave that had ice in it.
 The top of it was also covered by a hay bale making it dark.

 Following that, we had to climb and maneuver through a few large shelters which were had us crawling through them, then climbing a ladder to reach the top of it, then scaling down.

 We had to cross some areas where there was deep mud that went on for about 100 yards.
 I lost my sneaker in this area and had to dig it out because each time I stepped into the mud, my foot went in about 2 feet deep and the suction from trying to get my foot out caused me to lose the shoe.
 Also don’t try to go through this area quickly because it is very exhausting.
 If you do it slowly, you’ll save energy.